 DIY projects are all the rage nowadays, so of course we decided to incorporate one into our Secret of the Seven Hills photo shoot in photos here by Stone Blue Productions.
 This one utilizes vintage books for table numbers, which turn into quite the beautiful keepsake!
-Many thanks to Lauren for designing this spectacularly beautiful DIY project for our brides.
+Many thanks to Lauren for designing this spectacularly beautiful book clock table number project for our brides.
 Look for the full spread of photos on page 27 of clutch, the bride’s guide to have and to hold.
-Oh, and the adorable couple in the DIY photos is none other than Lauren herself with her beau, Jared!
+Oh, and the adorable couple in the DIY photos is none other than our intern, Lauren, herself with her beau, Jared!
 So cute.
 This post also contains affiliate links, which help to keep our blog going while also making things easy for you to purchase.

-Step 1: Buy a vintage book at an antique/thrift store.
+Step 1: Buy a vintage book at an antique/thrift store or here via Etsy.
 The price depends; we got ours for $4.